+Discussion: Does anyone have an idea of what a centroid is?
+(A centroid is basically just a fancy way to say the geometric center of a figure.
+This is the mean of all points in the plane.
+When randomly set at first they are simply random points in the space)

 Centroids are randomly set at the beginning as points in your n-dimensional space.
 Each of these centers is fed into the above formula as (a,b), and a point in your space is fed in as (x,y).
 Distances are calculated between each point and the coordinates of every centroid, with the centroid of smallest distance away chosen as the point’s group.
 This process can be seen below: